gekkoin/gekkoin-tokens/README.md

 function `mint` - mints tokens to specified account.
 The function has `hasMintPermission`, `canMint` modifiers

-function finishMinting - finishes minting.
+function `finishMinting` - finishes minting.
 The function has `hasMintPermission`, `canMint` modifiers.
 After the function was called it's impossible to mint any new tokens

+As far as Gekkoin EUR Token is stable coin, minting is unlimited.
+Modifier `canMint` and function `finishMinting`  were removed from original OpenZeppelin implementation (parameter mintingFinished and event MintFinished as well).

 ### Access control
 The Gekkoin EUR Token contract is Ownable contract.
-These functions can be only called by owner: `renounceOwnership`, `transferOwnership`, `mint`, `finishMinting`, `createTokens`.
+These functions can be only called by owner: `transferOwnership`, `mint`.

-It should be possible to renounce ownership by owner account.
+Function renounceOwnership was removed from original OpenZeppelin implementation.

 ## GekkoinEURToken
 GekkoinEURToken inherits from `MintableToken`, `BurnableToken`.
 GekkoinEURToken sets name to `Gekkoin EUR Token`; symbol = `EURG`; decimals to `18`.
-It also implements 1 function:

-function `createTokens` - mints tokens to specified account via calling `mint`; The function has `onlyOwner` modifier.

 ## Compiling
 Gekkoin EUR token is truffle project.
 In order to compile the run  `truffle compile`